Phnom Penh in 3 Days

 Cocktails in Phnom Penh

-Today daughter No 1 departs Cambodia, which we catch a bus back to Siem Reap.
+It’s our last morning in Phnom Penh.
+Today, our daughter departs Cambodia, while we catch a bus back to Siem Reap.

 National Museum of Cambodia

 First, just enough time to visit the National Museum of Cambodia.
-It houses a collection of Khmer artefacts.
-Entry costs$10 admission fee (plus a further $5 for an audio guide).
+The museum houses a large collection of Khmer artifacts.

 National Museum of Cambodia